Have an unforgettable hands-on experience with our native birds and wildlife!

 Bird feed out tour

-We apologise that this tour may not be available every day of the week due to staffing.
-Please enquire ahead of your visit – sorry for any inconvenience.
+Saturday and Sunday – no bookings necessary.
+Please note that this tour may not be available on some days due to staffing.
+Please enquire ahead of your visit to see if it is running – sorry for any inconvenience.

 Cost (includes Standard Admission):